9 Chinese Proverbs and Sayings to Level Up Your Mandarin

 As he waited, his fields became overgrown, but he never saw another rabbit again.

-HSK Prep – Tips on Passing the HSK Exam
+HSK Prep // Top Tips on Passing the HSK Exam (Plus 2021 Updates)

-How to pass the HSK Exam – We Reveal the Secrets with our HSK Prep If you are studying Chinese the HSK test is something you have probably encountered during your studies.
-Many students ask what the best HSK prep…
+If you are studying Chinese the HSK test is something you have probably heard of before.
+Many students ask what the best HSK prep is, let’s enlighten you.

 wŏ háishì jìxù shŏu zhū dài tù ma?